-Tracking all the usual metrics can help you measure SEO performance, but there are three other metrics you probably aren't tracking that could help make a big difference
+Tracking all the usual metrics can help you measure SEO performance, but there are 3 other metrics you probably aren't tracking that could help make a big difference

 SEO is all about generating organic traffic to a website and ensuring that the acquired organic traffic converts well.

 As an SEO professional, you're probably already be tracking a number of metrics, such as organic traffic, bounce rate, conversion rate, keyword rankings, backlinks earned etc. But, there are three metrics that most SEOs aren’t tracking but they really should be.

 Let’s learn what’s these three metrics are and how to track them: